 Clubhouse access.
 Only one member across all clubs is allowed in the clubhouse at a time.
 The only areas available in the clubhouse are the accessible toilet/shower and the men’s urinals area which also has a large sink that you can fill a bucket with hot water is required.

 Changing rooms.
 Toilets in the changing rooms and the changing area are not to be used.
 There are barriers to remind you of this – please respect them.
 Members should arrive ready to paddle or get changed in the car park.
 Please bring spare clothes and a towel but keep them in your car if possible.
 If you walk/cycle to the site then leave them in the clubhouse or boathouse if open.
 It is fine to use the shower in the accessible toilet if you would prefer to shower before you go home, but highly recommended that showering takes place at home.

 Defibrillator.
 The defibrillator is now located below the key safe in the foyer.

 Boat shed / kayak store access.
 A max of 2 people are allowed in the kayak store at any time.
 Please respect this and check to see who is in before walking in.
 This is NOT a changing room so please do not treat it as such.
-The boat shed is less confined and while we have not agreed a limit with other clubs, a max of 4 members would seem appropriate – so please be sensible and maintain appropriate distancing and give way to members carrying equipment and let those come out first before going in!
+The boat shed is less confined and while we have not agreed a limit with other clubs, please be sensible and maintain appropriate distancing and give way to members carrying equipment and let those come out first before going in!

 River Attendance Register.
 There is one River Attendance Register which must remain in the Avon County / Canoe Avon boat shed at all times.
 This is located between the canoes on the ground and the K1 kayak rack.
 Members must fully complete this before paddling as it lets others know who is on the water, when they’re expected back and more importantly for COVID-19, if they’ve used club equipment and when they’ve been on site!